sarfaraz-magdoom/cyclistic-bike-share/README.md

 2. **Station-based campaigns** — Place marketing at high-traffic casual rider stations
 3. **Ride duration incentives** — Offer perks for members who take longer rides to attract casual converters

+** Detailed Recommendations can be found in the
 ---

 ## 📁 Repository Structure